local-motion/product/technical/code_structuring.md

 The main classes / entrypoints of the application reside in `io.localmotion.application`.

 It is important to separate the generic logic in LocalMotion from the logic that relates towards a particular type of initiative.
-Generic functional logic resides under `io.localmotion.platform`.
-For specific initiatives create a subpackage under `io.localmotion`, for example `io.localmotion.smokefreeplaygrounds`.
+Therefore generic logic should reside in separate packages with name describing the function that the logic provides, for example
+`io.localmotion.initiative`.
+Specific logic goes into it's own package, for example `io.localmotion.smokefreeplaygrounds`.

 Within a functional package (either io.localmotion.platform or a specific one), create the following substructure:
 - command: command classes that can be submitted on the (Axon) command bus